LinkedIn Messaging Workflow Tools for Recruiters

 If you are using LinkedIn Recruiter, here’s a complete tutorial to help you find top talents through its advanced search filters.

-Once you have your candidates list ready, you now need to import them into your LinkedIn automation tool and add them to the recruiting pipeline dedicated to the job opening.
+Once you have your candidates list ready, you now need to import them into your multichannel outreach tool and add them to the recruiting pipeline dedicated to the job opening.

 - From your LinkedIn Recruiter’s projects or search results page